 2. Plan for Surprise Expenses

-If experiencing how coronavirus impacted the workplace isn't a wake up call to be prepared for the unexpected, I don't know what would be!
+If seeing how COVID-19 pandemic impacted the workplace isn't a wake-up call to be prepared for the unexpected, I don't know what would be!

 3. Justify your Expenditures